chizurum4444/Natural_Language_Processing/README.md

 # Text_Classification
-I implemented a RNN model to classify text sequences
+Implemented an RNN model to classify text sequences